Aetopia/Stonecutter/README.md

 <details><summary><a href="https://bugs.mojang.com/browse/MCPE-15796">MCPE-15796 - Cursor is not recentered upon the opening of a new gui.</a></summary>

 ### Cause
-Minecraft: Bedrock Edition doesn't center the cursor automatically when a GUI is opened.<br>
-Instead the cursor retains its previous position.
+Minecraft: Bedrock Edition doesn't center the cursor automatically when a GUI is opened but retains it's previous position.

 ### Fix
 As far as Windows is concerned, this fix can implemented as follows: